 What Properties Do Rectangular Prisms and Rectangles Have in Common?

 Both rectangular prisms and rectangles are composite objects that consist of two parts.
 The first part is the base, which can be any structural or non-descriptive material.
 The second part is the body, which can be any shape, such as a circle, square, or rectangle.
-The color of the two parts together determines the visual effects that are created by the prism or rectangle.
+The color of the two parts determines the visual effects created by the prism or rectangle.
 Rectangular prisms have several advantages over other types of mirrors.
 The simple shape and location of the reflective surface allow a wide range of visual effects to be achieved.
 This includes a variety of visual effects that rely on the way light travels through the object.
 These effects include reflection, refraction, turbidity, polarization, and more.
 On the other hand, the flatness of the surface that the prism sits on makes the prism less useful for displaying various types of information.
-It can only reflect straight light in one direction and there is no way to cancel out light that is reflected from another surface.
-In this case, the prism is primarily a decorative object.
+It can only reflect straight light in one direction, and there is no way to cancel out light that is reflected from another surface.
+In this case, a prism is primarily a decorative object.

 Final Words: Using Prisms to Create Artistic Effects